-We will continue to update this page with information as things evolve.
+We will continue to update this page with information as the situation evolves.
 We wish we could give every one of you a huge Chris Shepherd hug right now.
-In this time of uncertainty, we wanted to you to have access to the following helpful links:
+In this time of uncertainty, we want you to have access to the following helpful links:

 - If you have your electricity through Reliant, they ask that you contact them here.
 They will work with you on your bills.

-- If you live in Texas and have recently lost your job due to (COVID-19) pandemic, please visit the Texas Workforce Commission to learn more about filing for unemployment benefits.
+- If you live in Texas and have recently lost your job due to the COVID-19 pandemic, please visit the Texas Workforce Commission to learn more about filing for unemployment benefits.

-- Please visit https://www.usa.gov/unemployment if you have questions about federal unemployment.
+- If you have questions about federal unemployment, please visit this site.